eclipse-archived/smarthome/docs/documentation/development/bindings/xml-reference.md

 (type=Switch OR type=Dimmer) AND (tag=Light OR tag=Heating)

 ```
 Similarly, the <strong>Channel</strong> context can contain criteria to filter channels based on <strong>kind</strong> field.
 The value of <strong>kind</strong> can either be STATE or TRIGGER.
-For Example:
+For example:

 ```xml
 <filter>